Rank of Cards

 Each card played is placed face up in front of the owner, separate from all other hands, and the player names its rank and suit.

 The person to the left of the dealer plays first by leading with the lowest card in any suit.
 The player holding the next higher card in sequence in the same suit plays it, and so on.
 The sequence in the suit is continued until it is stopped by a card in the dead hand or by the ace.
 The player who played last before the stop has the next turn.
-He must play a new suit, and it must be the lowest card in that suit.
+The player must play a new suit, and it must be the lowest card in that suit.

 If the player has no new suit, the turn passes to the left.